Preeclampsia is a kind of high blood pressure some women get after the 20th week of pregnancy or after giving birth.

 - Trouble breathing

 Many of these signs and symptoms are common discomforts of pregnancy.
 If you have even one sign or symptom, call your provider right away.
+Sometimes you don't realize you have preeclampsia.
+Go to all your prenatal visits, even if you feel fine.
+That’s the best way to detect preeclampsia.

 How can preeclampsia affect you and your baby?